shrubb/box-convolutions/README.md

 Box Convolution Layer for ConvNets
 ==================================

-This is a PyTorch implementation of the box convolution layer as introduced in the 2018 NeurIPS [paper](https://papers.nips.cc/paper/7859-deep-neural-networks-with-box-convolutions):

-Burkov, E., & Lempitsky, V. (2018) **Deep Neural Networks with Box Convolutions**. *Advances in Neural Information Processing Systems 31*, 6214-6224.

-# Work in progress
+# Work in Progress

-I intend to finish porting the layer to PyTorch by the end of 2018.
+**Sorry, the code isn't ready yet** :slightly_frowning_face: I intend to finish porting the layer to PyTorch in early January.

 <sup>If you are REALLY curious, the actual implementation used for experiments can be found [here](https://github.com/shrubb/integral-layer).
 But please, please, don't use it.
 It's undocumented and is in Torch7 (Lua).<sup>

+# What This Is

+This will be a PyTorch implementation of the box convolution layer as introduced in the 2018 NeurIPS [paper](https://papers.nips.cc/paper/7859-deep-neural-networks-with-box-convolutions):

+Burkov, E., & Lempitsky, V. (2018) **Deep Neural Networks with Box Convolutions**. *Advances in Neural Information Processing Systems 31*, 6214-6224.

 # How to Use